 In order to validate the results from the previous analysis, we performed the study to detect the methylation status of the above five CpGsites with targeted bisulfite sequencing method in 94 pairs of ESCC and adjacent normal tissues.
 The characteristics of the ESCC patients were shown in Table 1.
 Targeted bisulfite sequencing method is an accurate and cost-effective method for detecting the methylation status of one or several selected regions with high coverage and efficiency[24-26].
 By using the targeted bisulfite sequencing, we can test not only the five selected CpGsites but many more nearby CpGsites because of the read length.
 Quality control procedures were firstly applied to the bisulfite sequencing data.
-We found that the bisulfite conversion rate of each sample was higher than 98%, and no significant difference was found between the tumor and adjacent normal tissues, indicating the bisulfite conversion is efficient and reliable (Supplementary Figure4).
+We found that the bisulfite conversion rate of each sample was higher than 98%, and no significant difference was found between the tumor and adjacent normal tissues, indicating the bisulfite conversion is efficient and reliable (Figure 3F).
 In addition, the samples as well as the CpGsites with high missing rate and low coverage were also filtered out as described in Materials and Methods.
 After the quality control procedures, 174 samples were remained for further study.
 The differential methylation analyzes were conducted for the five CpGsites as well as its nearby CpGsites, suggesting a strong difference between the ESCC and adjacent normal tissues (Figure 2A-E).
 Logistic regression model was then applied and showed a significant hyper-methylation status of the five selected CpGsites in the ESCC tissues (Table 2).
 Previous studies have revealed that the adjacent CpGsites on the same DNA molecules would share similar methylation patterns due to the locally coordinated activities of the DNMTs or TETs, which have been named as methylation haplotypes, epi-alleles or epi-haplotypes[27-29].
 Due to the increased CpGsites in the region, the methylation haplotypes may be less susceptible to the complex and random environment stimulus and will be a better representative for methylation quantification[30].
 As a result, we then averaged the methylation status of all the nearby CpGsites in a genomic region together as the representatives of the regions for further analysis (Figure 3A-E).
 Based on the mean methylation status of the five genomic regions, the prediction ability of each region separately was evaluated through logistic regression without adjustment for age, gender and other covariates.
 The sensitivity of each region ranges from 0.64 to 0.74, while the specificity ranges from 0.82 to 0.90, and the AUC ranges from 0.76 to 0.84 (Table 3).
-Moreover, in the logistic model taking all of the five regions as predictors, we obtained the sensitivity of 0.75 and specificity of 0.88, as well as the AUC of 0.85 (Figure 3F).
+Moreover, in the logistic model taking all of the five regions as predictors, we obtained the sensitivity of 0.75 and specificity of 0.88, as well as the AUC of 0.85 (Figure 3G).

 The diagnostic ability of the five genomic regions based on machine learning methods